Some amateur software projects at mainly.me.uk

 As a Christmas break project in 1988 I decided to code a solver for the Channel 4 Countdown numbers game.
 At the time this was not common although now it is.
 There are many others out there today.

-In 1988 it was coded in C for my home PC running IBM Xenix on an Intel 80286 at 12 MHz with 1 Mbyte of RAM.
-That processor, quite good for the time, presented the challenge to write efficient code to find a solution within the game’s allowed 30 seconds.
+In 1988 it was coded in C for my home PC running IBM Xenix on an Intel 80286 at 12 MHz with 1 Mbyte of RAM and, if I recall correctly, 40 Mbytes of disc storage.
+That processor, quite good for the time, presented a challenge to write efficient code to find any solution within the game’s allowed 30 seconds.
 It finally did find a solution, if one existed, within about 15 seconds.
 However, if there were no solutions it took about three minutes to verify this.

-Now updated and running under Linux (Mint) on a 2010-vintage i3-540 CPU with 4 Gbyte of RAM, the code will find all solutions, eliminate those that are not distinct and present the distinct solutions in a human-friendly way within about 0.1 seconds.
-When there are no solutions, it now takes about 11 ms to verify this.
+When updated and running under Linux (Mint) on a 2010-vintage i3-540 CPU with 4 Gbyte of RAM, the code could find all solutions, eliminate those that were not distinct and present the distinct solutions in a human-friendly way within about 0.1 seconds.
+When there were no solutions, it took about 11 ms to verify this.
 That’s about 16,000 times faster, CPU processing power having doubled every 1.6 years.
+Processors are faster now.

 A high-level notes page and the program: here.

 There is a Countdown letters game solver too originating from August 1988.
-At that time the major issue was disk storage space and the pre-processing time for the list of 60,000 words to make it easy to search for solutions during the game.
-Run-time to solve a problem was always quick but pre-processing took about 40 minutes then.
+At that time the major issue was disk storage space and the large pre-processing time for a list of 60,000 words to make it compact and quick to find solutions during the game.
+Run-time to solve a problem was always quick enough but pre-processing took about 40 minutes then.
 Today a list of 230,000 words can be pre-processed on a modern solid-state disk in about one second.
 That’s about 9,000 times faster, data processing power having doubled every 1.7 years.

 I installed an audio streamer some time ago based on PiCorePlayer.
 Mine is now installed on two Raspberry Pi computers as separate server and player having run a combined server and player on one for some time.